Note: relevant parts of the Collective Agreement are Section 8: Employee Benefits and Section 9: Leaves of Absence from Duty.

 What if I have a disability (either physical or mental) or a family status issue that restricts the type or conditions of work I can do?

 Human rights law requires employers to accommodate an employee who has a disability or a family status issue as long as the accommodation does not create an “undue hardship” for the employer.
 If you believe that your condition requires a workplace accommodation, please contact your HR consultant as well as an LFA shop steward.
 You are NOT obliged as part of the application process to disclose your diagnosis or to provide any information (such as your doctor’s specialty) that would allow your diagnosis to be inferred.
 The goal is to help you accomplish your work successfully, not to breach your privacy.

 For more information on workplace accommodations, please visit

-- Langara’s People and Culture Website: Duty to Accomodate
+- Langara’s People and Culture Website: Duty to Accommodate

-- BC Civil Liberties Association: Duty of Employers to Accomodate
+- BC Civil Liberties Association: Duty of Employers to Accommodate

 In summary, if you are unwell you should use your paid sick days first.
 If you are caring for a family member who is sick you should use your paid family days.
 If the illness extends beyond the sick days that you have or the five family days, there are other options available.
 Feel free to get in touch with the LFA to discuss these options.